sintel-dev/Orion/docs/user_guides/primitives_pipelines/primitives/score_anomalies.rst

 **path**  ``orion.primitives.tadgan.score_anomalies``

-**description** compute an array of anomaly scores based on a combination of reconstruction error and critic output.
+**description** this primitive computes an array of anomaly scores based on a combination of reconstruction error and critic output.

 ========================== =================== =================================================================================================
 argument                    type                description